GluuFederation/docs-ce-prod/3.1.3/source/admin-guide/custom-script.md

 ## SCIM

-SCIM script allows to extend the default logic by adding  or removing a pre-defined attributes to do validation and identify  resources such as users and groups, using http methods.
-SCIM script calls one of the methods (create, update, retrieve or delete) depending on the command triggered by the user at the time of login.

-SCIM flow is as follows:

-1. SCIM server process Operation depending on the user commands

-2. SCIM calls script

-3. Persist to LDAP and triggers the action requested.
+SCIM script allows you to execute custom logic when certain SCIM API operations are invoked.
+Particularly for create, update, and delete users and groups, custom code can be called just before and after data is persisted to LDAP.

-SCIM scripts needs to be enabled from the SCIM tab
+To enable this feature, SCIM script needs to be enabled from the SCIM tab:

 1. Click on `Manage Custom Scripts` > `SCIM`

-2. Add requried attribute value to created, modified, retrieve or delete in the `custom property`
-3. Click on `Enabled` check box
+1. Click on `Enabled` check box

-4. Click on `update` at the bottom of the page
+1. Click on `update` at the bottom of the page

 ![SCIM](../img/admin-guide/scimscript.png)